 Yes, a SPFx extension is provided by Matomo.
 However, developers can not edit, improve or adapt the solution...
 That is why I created my own solution and, moreover, a solution that can be quickly and easily provisionned.

 I wrote two scripts that will allow you to easily implement the solution 🎁

 - Tenant App Catalog or Site Collection App Catalog:

 - Configure your Tenant App Catalog: https://docs.microsoft.com/en-us/sharepoint/use-app-catalog

 - Configure your Site Collection App Catalog (optional): https://docs.microsoft.com/en-us/sharepoint/dev/general-development/site-collection-app-catalog

-- If you choose to use PowerShell solution, you'll need to install the PnP PowerShell module
+- If you choose to use the PowerShell solution, you will need to install the PnP PowerShell module

-- If you choose to use the any platform solution, you'll need Bash and Office365-CLI
+- If you choose to use the any platform solution, you will need Bash and Office365-CLI

 - Download the PowerShell solution from the repository